google/neuroglancer/README.md

 - Double click to toggle showing the object under the mouse pointer.

-- Hover over a segmentation layer name to see the current list of objects shown.
+- Hover over a segmentation layer name to see the current list of objects shown and to access the opacity sliders.

+- Hover over an image layer name to access the opacity slider and the text editor for modifying the [rendering code](src/neuroglancer/sliceview/image_layer_rendering.md).

 # Troubleshooting